 The Flux GU is the evolution of the GU15 and despite the minor name change, the ride is very similar.
 From what I understand is they took out the #’s after the letters in the name because each one has a different flex according to size this year.
 So, in other words, the carbon/nylon blend is slightly different for each size.

 Flex: With the Urethane in the high back you would think it’s super noodle but it’s actually a nice blend of urethane and nylon so it’s not like some of the super soft urethane bindings out there.
 It’s got decent support but still has a good amount of tweakability.

 Adjustability: Flux bindings are all about adjustability.
 The Flux GU is completely tool-less on the top.
 You only need a tool for the disc.
-The Heel can be adjusted like the toe ramp and this isn’t a bad feature but if they could add more shock absorption we’d gladly sacrifice the heel adjustablitiy.
-Still this is a very easy to adjust binding that many will be very happy with.
+The Heel can be adjusted like the toe ramp and this isn’t a bad feature but if they could add more shock absorption we’d gladly sacrifice the heel adjustability.
+Still, this is very easy to adjust binding that many will be very happy with.

 Comfort: Very comfortable.
 The ankle and toe strap wrap well around the boot.
 And they generally don’t cause pressure points and fit around your toe and ankle well.

 Heel-Toe Response: Much more edge to edge response than you would think.
 It’s high back is firmer than most urethane high backs so it offers a little more on the heel side and the toe side seems to have pretty good drive as well for their softer binding.